-The Agile Manifesto, when originally published, did not envisage working at scale.
+The Agile Manifesto, when originally published, did not envisage working at scale, across multiple teams.

-Instead, it was focused on trying to improve how single teams of developers worked.
+Instead, Agile project management focused on improving the work of single developers.
 Imagine teams small enough to gather in a single room and look at a whiteboard together.
-Now, at that level of scale, there were plenty of ways to improve how software was developed, and the Agile Manifesto focused on these.
+At that scale, there were plenty of ways to improve software development, and the Agile Manifesto focused on these.

-Large scale development, however, requires structures to enable many people, who cannot all fit in a room and do not necessarily know each other personally, to work together.
+Large-scale development, however, requires structures to enable multiple teams with many people to work together.
+These people cannot all fit in a room and do not necessarily know each other personally.
 This is where Agile at Scale frameworks come in.
+These frameworks help enterprises scale and implement Agile across larger development teams.

 Today’s leading Agile at Scale frameworks include:

-To provide you with a high-level overview of each of these frameworks, we’ve created this comparison table.
+To provide you with a high-level overview of each of these frameworks, we’ve created a comparison table further down in this post.

 For a more in-depth conversation about Agile transformation, scaling frameworks or best practice, do talk to our team.
 We can offer a free consultation call to talk through your challenges, aims and objectives – or simply an informal chat if you’d prefer.